-Swing dancing is one of the most fun and most rewarding things I’ve discovered in my life.
+Swing dancing is one of the most enjoyable and rewarding things I’ve discovered in my life.
 Maybe you were out and saw some swing dancers at a restaurant, bar, or other event.
 Or, maybe someone took you to a Swing venue and you want to learn more.
 Whatever the reason, you’d like to learn how to Swing dance!
 But, it can be intimidating and hard to know where to start.
 I hope I can help here.

 Amount of Time Required

-The first thing you should know is that learning to Swing dance will take some time and dedication.
+The first thing you should know is that learning to do any kind of dance will take time and dedication.
 If you just take one dance class per week and never go social dancing, you’ll forget everything you learned pretty quickly.
 At minimum, I think you should go social dancing at least two times per week to retain what you learn.

 Which Dances to Learn

 There are many dances associated with Swing dancing including Charleston, East Coast Swing, Lindy Hop, West Coast Swing, Balboa, and Shag.

 I recommend starting with East Coast Swing.
-That is the easiest one to learn (in my opinion), and it is the most popular.
+That is the easiest one to learn (in my opinion), and it is the most popular and versatile.

 Once you’ve got a grip on East Coast Swing, you’ll definitely want to learn Charleston, Lindy Hop, and Balboa.
 Shag is not quite as common but gaining in popularity and it’s a cool dance.
 A lot of Swing dancers also do Blues dancing, so I include Blues dancing on my Swing calendar.

 For more details on some of these dances, click here.